Find Healthcare Schools

 Is There Going to be Demand for Occupational Therapists?

-There were about 130,400 jobs for Occupational Therapist in 2016 (in the United States).
+In the United States, there were 130,400 jobs for Occupational Therapist in 2016.
 New jobs are being produced at a rate of 23.8% which is above the national average.
 The Bureau of Labor Statistics predicts 31,000 new jobs for Occupational Therapist by 2026.
-The BLS estimates 10,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.

 undefined